How To Search For Theorems In Lean 4

 Moogle, LeanSearch and Search-Mathlib are vector-based search engines.

-When searching for theorems in a neural search engine, the user can type anything they like - LaTeX formulas, approximate theorem name, term descriptions, natural language queries - semantic search can digest all of it.
+When searching for theorems using a neural search engine, the user can type anything they like - LaTeX formulas, approximate theorem names, proof term descriptions, natural language sentences - semantic search can digest all of it.
 Any such user query will be converted into an embedding vector of its own.

-We input any kind of query, this query is converted into a vector of its own, and, using cosine similarity, we find the theorem vectors that are most similar to our query vector.
+So - we input any kind of a query string, this query string is converted into a vector of its own, and, using cosine similarity, we find the theorem vectors that are most similar to our query vector.
 Those are our search results.

 There is an interesting question of how exactly one should best query semantic search engines.